FabioPereiraBraga/gitlab-sync/README.md

 # Usage

+## Pulling the collections

 * Click on "GitLab - Pull Collection" to retrieve the collections from the repo configured in the settings above.

+## Sending back your changes

+* Request developer access on the repo you're fetching the collections from
 * Click on "GitLab - Push Collection" to send updates made to the project collection informed in the settings

 # Development